-At Petra, the word peacebuilder includes a wide swath of people, both professional and amateur, involved in the wide world of national and international peacebuilding.
-This can include people working in:
+At Petra, the word peacebuilder includes a wide range of people, both professional and amateur, involved in the wide world of national and international peacebuilding.
+This always includes people working in:

 * Institution and nation building

 * Human rights and advocacy

 * Any number of educational, social or structural initiatives that contribute to positive social change, facilitate the establishment of durable peace, and assist in preventing the recurrence of violence by addressing root causes of conflict

 Many peacebuilders work in their home countries, though others very often work across borders and/or cross-culturally.
 A typical peacebuilder's life might look like one of these: *